JannieI/canvas-workstation-V3/src/app/roadmap.md

     - relook at D export: maybe export Widgets too, plus data or at least points to data.
 Amend Import to: show structure and what is valid, and if user proceeds: read Widgets to, create new records in DB, similar to ADD D and ADD W
     - show rubberband when selecting with mouse on D: mouse down and up @View controls size of pre-created Div
     - have optional authorised recipients -> can only Send a Message / Email to these and no one else.
+    - add colour to Dashboard tags.
+Maybe show it on other forms as well, where useful
+    - share link (url) = will open Canvas with THIS Dashboard ?
     - on SAVE form: add user / group to notify that this D has been saved.
     - make it easier to see where to input data: maybe gray background ...
 Is this really necesary?
 Make baie certain as this is baie work ...
     - look at Windi.com, Wahoo ? to see how to make it easy